Wow! What A Rock Star!

 The Regret That Comes with Age

-There’s a weird kind of trade-off that happens as you get older.
-On one hand, I finally have enough life experience to not make the same dumb decisions I made when I was younger.
+On one hand, I finally had enough life experience to not make the same dumb decisions I made when I was younger.
 On the other hand, it kinda sucks to realize how much time I've lost not listening to the advice that could’ve saved me years of pain — if only I had been ready to hear it back then.

 I’ve thought about this a lot as I've gotten older.
 About all the times someone tried to steer me in the right direction, and I blew them off because I already had my mind made up.